-Black's Law Dictionary, Eleventh Edition, defines a board as "[A] committee of persons organized under authority of law in order to exercise certain authorities, have oversight or control of certain matters, or discharge certain functions of a magisterial, representative, or fiduciary character."
+Black's Law Dictionary, Twelfth Edition, defines a board of directors (often shortened to simply "board") as the "governing body of a corporation, partnership, association, or other organization, elected by the shareholders or members to establish policy, elect or appoint officers and committees, and make other governing decisions."
 In other words, a board functions in a representative capacity.
-The council may elect to delegate its power over a municipal function to a board which is created for a single purpose.
+The council, in certain circumstances, may elect to delegate its power over a municipal function to a board which is created for a single purpose.